Seal of Dane County County of Dane

 Training

-All newly hired Communicators attend an intensive multi-week Communicator Training Academy.
-The academy consists of a comprehensive program designed to prepare new Communicators to handle the situations they will encounter 'on the job'.
-Internal operating procedures, crisis intervention, stress management, and resource availability are only a few of the academy's offerings.
+All newly hired Communicators attend an intensive, fully paid, multi-week Communicator Training Academy.
+The academy consists of a comprehensive program designed to prepare new Communicators to handle the situations they will encounter on the job.
+Topics discussed include internal operating procedures, crisis intervention, stress management, and customer service, among others.

-At the end of the training, graduates will receive Emergency Telecommunicator, Emergency Medical Dispatch, and Emergency Fire Dispatch certifications.
+During classroom training, employees will receive Emergency Medical Dispatch, Emergency Fire Dispatch, and CPR certifications.

 Prerequisites